Vyral/base-template/_posts/2018-12-28-pre-occupancy-agreements-explained.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>A lot of people have asked me recently as to whether buyers can take possession of a property before closing.
-Actually, they can, and I’m going to explain how today.</em></p>
+<p style="text-align: center;"><em>A lot of people have asked me recently whether buyers can take possession of a property before closing.
+As a matter of fact, they can, and I’m going to explain how today.</em></p>

 I’ve had a few different people ask me recently about pre-occupancy agreements.
 Since I’ve been hearing questions on this subject so frequently, I thought I’d offer some insight for all of you today.&nbsp;